kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 ![](../../img/HWPython/5_AccountCreationTxInfo.png)

 ### Send Kin
 Now that you have a destination public address you can send Kin to the associated account. `new_keypair` holds the information of the destination account.
 You are going to send 10 KIN.
 Executing this transaction will by default incur a cost of 100 FEE.
-(1 Kin = 10E5 Fee)
+(1 KIN = 10<sup>-5</sup> FEE)

 Not all transactions executed on the blockchain will be charged Fee.
 To learn more about transaction fees and whitelisting, see [Whitelist](../documentation/python-sdk#transferring-kin-to-another-account-using-whitelist-service).